K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ### <div id='11'></div> 3.3.
 How API Service Broker Broker Works
 ![3-3-0-0]

-he API service broker contains information on the service to be used among the API services introduced in the API portal in a configuration file.
+The API service broker contains information on the service to be used among the API services introduced in the API portal in a configuration file.
 When a platform operator or platform user enters a command into an open cloud platform and sends an API request to a service broker, the API service broker uses the information defined in the configuration file to send a response in the form requested by the platform.
 Based on this, the platform executes the operation for each command.
 It is accomplished by implementing six APIs that communicate with the implementation platform of the service broker.

 # <div id='12'></div>   4.
 API Service Broker Implementation
 ### <div id='13'></div> 4.1.
 API Service Broker Setting File